CesarValiente/CesarValiente/README.md

     - 🐦: **[@CesarValiente](https://twitter.com/CesarValiente)** and don't miss [@SurfaceDuoDev](https://twitter.com/surfaceduodev).
     - 👷‍♂️: [@CesarValiente](https://www.linkedin.com/in/cesarvaliente/).
 Please, if you want to connect with me, send me a personal message.
 I don't accept invites with the default _let's connect_ message.
 - 📖 How to read me:
-    - 📗 You can go to my [Medium publication profile](https://medium.com/@CesarValiente) and see all the articles I've written along the years.
+    - 📗 You can go to my [Medium profile](https://medium.com/@CesarValiente) and see all the articles I've written along the years for different publications.
-    - 📘 Also, in our [Surface Duo blog site](https://devblogs.microsoft.com/surface-duo/), you will find several articles written by me.
+    - 📘 Also, in our [Surface Duo blog site](https://devblogs.microsoft.com/surface-duo/author/cevalien/), you will find several articles written by me.
 - 📺 How to see/listen me:
     - 🎤 I usually speak at conferences.
 Along the years, I've spoken on many of them.
 Do you want me that I speak at your event?
 Just sent me a direct-message on Twitter ^^.
+        - 🎥 A few videos from my talks can be found in my [YouTube conferences-list](https://www.youtube.com/playlist?list=PLxPNDhqbiNSFhorx-1SCHCIpA7PqnKOWg)
     - 🎙️ You can watch me talking about foldables and dual-scren development in our [Twitch channel](https://www.twitch.tv/surfaceduodev).
 We do streamings every week!
     You also can watch our previous recordings offline in our [YouTube channel](https://www.youtube.com/channel/UClGu9QLtPNz8OdddBfhZXPA)